PrincetonUniversity/jobstats/README.md

 Jobstats is a free and open-source job monitoring platform designed for CPU and GPU clusters that use the Slurm workload manager.

-The `jobstats` command provides users with a Slurm job efficiency report:
+The `jobstats` command provides users with a job efficiency report:

 ```
 $ jobstats 39798795